1936–37 Port Vale F.C. season: Third Division North

-The season opened with two defeats, as Vale found it tough to acclimatize to third tier football, their 3–1 home defeat to Hull City came despite them doing the double over the "Tigers" the previous season.
-Following this, George Stabb transferred to Bradford Park Avenue, in a deal which saw Tom Nolan return to The Old Recreation Ground.
-Continuing their poor form, by the end of September they were seventh from bottom.
+The season opened with two defeats, as Vale found it tough to acclimatize to third-tier football, their 3–1 home defeat to Hull City came despite them doing the double over the "Tigers" the previous season.
+Following this, George Stabb transferred to Bradford Park Avenue, in a deal which saw Tom Nolan return to the Old Recreation Ground.
+Nolan scored on his second debut on 12 September, a 2–2 draw at home to Darlington.
+Two days later, Vale fell to a 5–1 defeat at Oldham Athletic.
+Continuing their poor form, by the end of September, they had fallen to seventh from bottom.
 This prompted Cresswell to sign inside-forward Alfred Dickinson from Everton.
-On 26 September, Nolan scored a hat-trick past Stockport County, but the Vale would have to wait a little longer before getting into their stride.
-Seven changes were made for the 24 October win over Hartlepools United, and the wait would be worth it, as Vale then went on a thirteen-game unbeaten run.
+On 26 September, Nolan scored a hat-trick past Stockport County.
+Still, the Vale would have to wait a little longer before getting into their stride.
+Their poor form concluded with a 5–2 defeat at Carlisle United on 17 October, which was in part due to Arthur Caldwell leaving the game injured.

+Seven changes were made for the 24 October win over Hartlepools United, and the wait would be worth it, as Vale then went on a 13-game unbeaten run.
 Nevertheless, Cresswell continued to travel the country in the hunt for talented young amateurs.
 By the end of October the 40,000 Shilling Fund completed its mission.
-With Ward scoring two hat-tricks during the spell, Michael Curley and George Heywood were judged as surplus to requirements, and moved on to Colwyn Bay and Southport respectively.
+Michael Curley and George Heywood were judged as surplus to requirements, and moved on to Colwyn Bay and Southport respectively.
 Fred Obrey also proved to be a revelation in the centre of the pitch.
+On 21 November, Vale beat Mansfield Town by five goals to one.
+They held league leaders Chester to a goalless draw seven days later.
+Vale beat Chester by four clear goals in the return fixture, with Ward claiming a hat-trick.
+Hull City scored a late equaliser to deny Vale a 1–0 win on Boxing Day.
+On 2 January, Vale won 4–2 at home to Gateshead to move up to fourth in the table.
+Vale lost their unbeaten run – 1–0 at struggling Darlington's Feethams.

-By the time Vale lost their unbeaten run – 1–0 at struggling Darlington's Feethams – they were up to fourth in the table.
-Vale were then in indifferent form for the remainder of the season, as their promotion hopes petered away.
-On 27 March a heavy 7–1 defeat was recorded to Mansfield Town at Field Mill.
+The Vale were then in indifferent form for the remainder of the season, as their promotion hopes petered away.
+These hopes were extinguished with three successive defeats starting from 27 February.
+On 27 March, a heavy 7–1 defeat was recorded to Mansfield Town at Field Mill.
 Cresswell's contract was cancelled by mutual consent, and he quickly took up the management reins at Third Division South side Northampton Town.

 They finished in eleventh position with 44 points.
-This meant they were sixteen points short of promotion and twelve points clear of the re-election zones.
-With 58 goals scored they had the third weakest attack in the division, and had almost half the tally of runners-up Lincoln City.
+They were 16 points short of promotion and twelve points clear of the re-election zones.
+With 58 goals scored, they had the third weakest attack in the division and had almost half the tally of runners-up Lincoln City.